 The Rev. Joshua Messick, executive director, and the Rev. Mary Davisson, retiring director, Baltimore International Seafarers’ Center.

-One of the best parts about working for the Episcopal Diocese of Maryland is the opportunity to learn about all the projects, service and care that is provide by our many ministries.
-Over the last few months, your development team has had the opportunity to interview our exceptional staff and volunteers to learn about their service and life as leaders in our ministries.
+One of the best parts about working for the Episcopal Diocese of Maryland is the opportunity to learn about all the projects, services and care that are provided by our many ministries.
+Over the past few months, your development team has had the opportunity to interview our exceptional staff and volunteers to learn about their service and life as leaders in our ministries.
 One such interview was with the Rev. Mary Davisson about her time as director of the Baltimore International Seafarers’ Center (BISC), Mary retires this summer after 18 years of ministry with BISC.
 We really enjoyed the conversation, and I think you will too!

 Mark Talcott – Director of Development

 Episcopal Diocese of Maryland

 Ministry to Seafarers at the Port of Baltimore

 Interview with the Rev. Mary Davisson, outgoing director

 At the Baltimore International Seafarers’ Center (BISC), the Rev. Mary Davisson is part of our community of love.
 For the past 18 years, Mary has shared God’s love by caring for the physical and spiritual needs of countless seafarers that have made their way to the Port of Baltimore.
 Mary has gotten to share in the happy moments when people are being reconnected and has provided spiritual care for those in troubling times.
 Your Diocesan Development team recently had the opportunity to sit down with Mary and have a conversation about her time with our seafarers’ ministry.
 We enjoyed the conversation greatly and I think you will too.
 We asked Mary to begin by telling us what she has been up to recently.